zpconn/TerrainExplorer/README.md

 Finally, it has a rudimentary grass renderer in place that will render grass if the camera is in close enough proximity.

 In future versions, real-time water and some sort of sky (ideally atmospheric scattering) will be included.

-I've included the full source to the project and all the project files in the belief that I should give a little back to a community from which I've learned a lot.